qiuzan2001/CS241-Lectures-SP22/HW0.md

 ### Memory allocation using `malloc`, the heap, and time
 1. If I want to use data after the lifetime of the function it was created in ends, where should I put it?
 How do I put it there?
 	```
-	put it in malloc allocated memory block
+	put it in "malloc" allocated memory block
 	char* str = malloc(size_t);
 	strcpy(str, "Hello");
 	```
 3. What are the differences between heap and stack memory?
 	```
 	Stack memory will never become fragmented whereas Heap memory can become fragmented as blocks of memory are first allocated and then freed.
 Stack accesses local variables only while Heap allows you to access variables globally.
 	```
 5. Are there other kinds of memory in a process?
 	```